Llama (language model): Training datasets

 In April 2023, Together AI launched a project named RedPajama to reproduce and distribute an open-source version of the Llama dataset, initially containing approximately 1.2 trillion tokens.

 Llama 2 foundational models were trained on a data set with 2 trillion tokens.
 This data set was curated to remove Web sites that often disclose personal data of people.
 It also upsamples sources considered trustworthy.
 Llama 2 - Chat was additionally fine-tuned on 27,540 prompt-response pairs created for this project, which performed better than larger but lower-quality third-party datasets.
 For AI alignment, reinforcement learning with human feedback (RLHF) was used with a combination of 1,418,091 Meta examples and seven smaller datasets.
 The average dialog depth was 3.9 in the Meta examples, 3.0 for Anthropic Helpful and Anthropic Harmless sets, and 1.0 for five other sets, including OpenAI Summarize, StackExchange, etc.

 Llama 3 consists of mainly English data, with over 5% in over 30 other languages.
 Its dataset was filtered by a text-quality classifier, and the classifier was trained by text synthesized by Llama 2.

-In a lawsuit brought by Richard Kadrey and others against Meta Platforms, CEO Mark Zuckerberg was alleged to have authorized the use of copyrighted content from Library Genesis to train Llama AI models and conceal its actions by removing copyright markers from the data.
+In a lawsuit against Meta Platforms brought by authors including Richard Kadrey, Sarah Silverman, and Ta-Nehisi Coates, CEO Mark Zuckerberg was alleged to have authorized the use of copyrighted content from Library Genesis to train Llama AI models and conceal its actions by removing copyright markers from the data.

 Fine-tuning

 Llama 1 models are only available as foundational models with self-supervised learning and without fine-tuning.
 Llama 2 – Chat models were derived from foundational Llama 2 models.
-Unlike GPT-4 which increased context length during fine-tuning, Llama 2 and Code Llama - Chat have the same context length of 4K tokens.
+Unlike GPT-4 which increased context length during fine-tuning, Llama 2 and Code Llama – Chat have the same context length of 4K tokens.
 Supervised fine-tuning used an autoregressive loss function with token loss on user prompts zeroed out.
 The batch size was 64.

 For AI alignment, human annotators wrote prompts and then compared two model outputs (a binary protocol), giving confidence levels and separate safety labels with veto power.
 Two separate reward models were trained from these preferences for safety and helpfulness using reinforcement learning from human feedback (RLHF).
 A major technical contribution is the departure from the exclusive use of proximal policy optimization (PPO) for RLHF – a new technique based on rejection sampling was used, followed by PPO.

 Multi-turn consistency in dialogs was targeted for improvement, to make sure that "system messages" (initial instructions, such as "speak in French" and "act like Napoleon") are respected during the dialog.
 This was accomplished using the new "Ghost attention" technique during training, which concatenates relevant instructions to each new user message but zeros out the loss function for tokens in the prompt (earlier parts of the dialog).